-Most Abstract Expressionists began working in the 1930s, so the Great Depression and its aftermath are paramount to understanding their artistic choices.
-Many met through government relief programs such as the Depression-era WPA (Works Progress Administration) which employed artists to paint murals in public spaces.
-Although the experience encouraged the future Abstract Expressionists to paint on a large scale, the artists abandoned the popular movements of the time—Regionalism and Socialist Realism—and their corresponding ideologies (nationalism and socialism) in search of universal art free of totalitarian gist, overt politics, and provincialism.
+Most Abstract Expressionists began working in the 1930s; the Great Depression and its aftermath are paramount to understanding their artistic choices.
+Many met through government relief programs such as the Depression-era Works Progress Administration (WPA), which employed artists to paint murals in public spaces.
+Although the experience encouraged the future Abstract Expressionists to paint on a large scale, the artists abandoned the popular movements of the time—Regionalism and Socialist Realism—and their corresponding ideologies (nationalism and socialism) in search of universal art, free of totalitarian gist, overt politics, and provincialism.
 In the eyes of post-war and Cold War audiences, Abstract Expressionism voiced the inner turmoil and dark mood of the time and embodied the American spirit—monumental, romantic, and symbolic of individual freedom.
 At the same time, the artists enacted a sense of community—redolent of a common philosophy and social responsibility—as they frequented various locales in New York City to engage each other’s work and discuss topics such as existentialism, “gestalt therapy,” and Zen Buddhism.

-Among various post-war factors, it was the vibrant New York art scene and the assimilation of European modernism that set the stage for Abstract Expressionism’s break with traditional painting.
-American artists encountered European modernism—particularly, Surrealism, Cubism, Dada, and Geometric Abstraction—in the galleries of an expanding network of museums such as the Museum of Modern Art and newly established galleries, such as Peggy Guggenheim’s The Art of this Century.
-The primary source of inspiration, however, came with the influx of expatriate artists—e.g., Marcel Duchamp, André Masson, and Piet Mondrian—who crossed the ocean to escape Hitler-dominated Europe.
+Among various post-war factors, it was the vibrant New York art scene and the assimilation of European Modernism that set the stage for Abstract Expressionism’s break with traditional painting.
+American artists encountered European Modernism—particularly, Surrealism, Cubism, Dada, and Geometric Abstraction—in the galleries of an expanding network of museums such as the Museum of Modern Art and newly established galleries, such as Peggy Guggenheim’s The Art of this Century.
+The primary source of inspiration; however, came with the influx of expatriate artists—Marcel Duchamp, André Masson, and Piet Mondrian, for instance—who crossed the ocean to escape Hitler-dominated Europe.
 Abstract Expressionism benefited particularly from a direct contact with Surrealism (Max Ernst), De Stijl (Mondrian), and artistic philosophies concerned with the physicality of the paint and the possibilities of abstraction (Hans Hofmann and Arshile Gorky).
-Responding to the postwar anxiety of psychological battles, Surrealism impacted Abstract Expressionism with its interest in the psychoanalytic theories of Sigmund Freud and Carl Jung, incorporation of chance and improvisation, and use of automatism to tap into one’s subconscious.
+Responding to the post-war anxiety of psychological battles, Surrealism impacted Abstract Expressionism with its interest in the psychoanalytic theories of Sigmund Freud and Carl Jung, incorporation of chance and improvisation, and use of automatism to tap into one’s subconscious.

 In addition to the above-mentioned male artists, Abstract Expressionism included notable women such as Lee Krasner, Hedda Sterne, Joan Mitchell, Helen Frankenthaler, and Louise Bourgeois.